-NOTE: The security flexibility is addressed in other solution. (e.g. Solution #27)
+NOTE: The security flexibility is addressed in other solutions. (e.g. Solution #27)

 Editor’s note: It’s FFS about new security parameters for 5G that is different from LTE ProSe.

 Editor’s note: The detailed security-related parameters in the announcing message are FFS.